ConnorOtter/CSC211/README.md

 I will probably go back and either add a comment at the top describing the purpose of each program, or give each program the full comment treatment if im not lazy.

+Until then have fun guessing what each program is for...